The 3 Best Diets for Heart Health (Backed by Science)

 It is no surprise that the healthiest heart healthy diets include plenty of plants.
 Plant foods are associated with more diverse gut bacteria, and that this may have a key influence on metabolism, inflammation, and risk for disease.

-If you need some inspiration for adding more fruits and veggies to your diet check out this article on our blog: Eating the rainbow and 20 ways to eat more vegetables.
+If you need some inspiration for adding more fruits and veggies to your diet check out this article on our blog: Eating the rainbow, how to make veggies less boring, and how to fall in love with vegetables.

 What other wellness factors are important for heart health?